avicodelo/cheatsheets/README.md

 ## Objective

-My objective is to gather every comand that I learn in one sheet.
+My objective is to gather every command that I learn in one sheet.
 I will maintain this repository as public one in order to allow everybody to check it.

 ### Sheets hoped
 - HTML: will include HTML tags.